-2. Keep the nest area as quiet as possible
+2. Keep the Nest Area as Quiet as Possible

 If your cat has decided to build her nest somewhere inappropriate, but you decide to leave it where it is, keep the area as quiet and calm as possible.
 Make sure other pets are kept away from her nest.
 You can even build a frame or place her nest inside a large crate.
 Cover the area with blankets to add extra privacy and warmth.

-3. Check the health of the mother cat and kittens
+3. Check the Health of the Mother Cat and Kittens

-Sometimes a mother cat will move a single kitten if she thinks that they may be ill.
-If you notice your mother cat taking one kitten out of the nest rather than trying to move the whole litter, she may have picked up that something isn’t right with that particular kitten.
+Sometimes a mother cat will move a single kitten if she thinks they may be ill.
+If you notice your mother cat taking one kitten out of the nest rather than trying to move the whole litter, she may have determined that something isn’t right with that particular kitten.
 At this point, it’s a good idea to call your vet and ask for their advice.
 They may do an initial consultation over the phone or ask to examine the mother cat and kittens in person.

 Hypocalcemia happens when mother cats don’t get enough calcium.
 It can cause panting, muscle tremors, staggering, and seizures.
 Uterine metritis is an infection that leads to fever, lethargy, decreased milk production, and a bad-smelling discharge from your cat’s uterus.
 She will need immediate veterinary care.

-Newborn kittens can’t regulate their own body temperature, so they need help keeping warm for the first few weeks of life.
-If there are drafts where your mother cat has made her nest, then she may decide to move it to a warmer place.
+Newborn kittens can’t regulate their body temperature, so they need help keeping warm for the first few weeks of life.
+If there are drafts where your mother cat has made her nest, she may move it to a warmer place.
 Check that doors and windows are kept shut.
 You might even consider adding a thermometer to the room so you can keep an eye on the temperature.

-5. Keep the nest clean
+5. Keep the Nest Clean

-As long as the new location isn’t dangerous, you might decide to help her by providing new clean bedding, moving her food and water bowls, and even carrying some of her kittens to their new nest.
+As long as the new location isn’t dangerous, you might help her by providing new clean bedding, moving her food and water bowls, and even carrying some of her kittens to their new nest.

-- You might also like: How to Stop a Cat From Bringing Dead Mice Home (6 Proven Methods)
+- How to Stop a Cat From Bringing Dead Mice Home (6 Proven Methods)

 Featured Image Credit: Jonas Jovaisis , Pixabay